What is dementia?

 Problems with speaking or writing

-- Beginning to have trouble following or joining a conversation.
+- Having trouble following or joining a conversation.

 - Struggling with vocabulary, such as finding the right word.